jbock-java/zerobuilder/README.md

 * To create <em>instances of</em> mutable JavaBeans and update them with "immutable semantics", i.e. by making shallow copies.
   There's a separate [documentation for beans](beans.md).

+In addition, it can be configured to add runtime null checks to the generated builders.

 ### Non goals

-* Zerobuilder does not generate the class files of data objects, like beans or immutable objects.
+* Zerobuilder does not generate the <em>class files of</em> data objects, like beans or immutable objects.
   Instead, zerobuilder can be combined with tools that do this, such as [auto-value](https://github.com/google/auto/tree/master/value) (more about this [here](values.md))